Megalith: West Asia

+Related phenomena, such as cupholes, rock-cut tombs and circles, also occur in West Asia.

 Melanesian megaliths

 Megaliths occur in many parts of Melanesia, mainly in Milne Bay Province, Fiji and Vanuatu.
-Few excavations has been made and little is known about the structures.
+Few excavations have been made and little is known about the structures.

 The megalith tomb Otuyam at Kiriwina has been dated to be approximately 2,000 years old which indicates that megaliths are an old custom in Melanesia.
 However very few megaliths have been dated.
 The constructions have been used for different rituals.
 For example, tombs, sacrifices and rituals of fecundity.
 Dance sites exist next to some megaliths.
 In some places in Melanesia rituals are continued to be held at the sacred megalith sites.
 The fact that the beliefs are alive is a reason that most excavations have been stopped at the sites.

 Micronesian megaliths

 Megalithic structures in Micronesia reach their most developed form on the islands of Pohnpei and Kosrae in the Eastern Caroline Islands.
 On these two islands there was extensive use of prismatic basalt columns to build upland building complexes such as those at Salapwuk on Pohnpei and Menka on Kosrae.
 These building sites, remote from the ocean, appear to have been abandoned early.
 Megalithic building then shifted to constructing networks of artificial islands on the coast that supported a multitude of common, royal and religious structures.
 Dating of the structures is difficult but the complex at Nan Madol on Pohnpei was probably inhabited as early as c.
 800, probably as artificial islands, with the more elaborate buildings and religious structures added to the site from 1000 to 1400 AD.